 Self-publishing over 100 eBooks was a big mistake.
 None gained traction because until you become a celebrity you simply cannot garner enough attention for 20 eBooks simultaneously, let alone 100, during the average human lifetime.

-Conclusion of How to Run Your Business from Home or Anywhere
+Conclusion: How to Run Your Business From Home or Anywhere

 Learn from successful small business owners.